11 ways to enjoy the great outdoors in #FranklinTN!

 Main Street Festival

-Franklin’s Main Street Festival is an outdoor spring celebration that brings music, arts and crafts, food, and children’s activities to downtown Franklin April 28-29.
+Franklin’s Main Street Festival is an outdoor spring celebration that brings music, arts and crafts, food, and children’s activities to downtown Franklin in April.
 Do.
 Not.
 Miss.
 This.

 Nolensville Buttercup Festival

-The annual historic Nolensville Buttercup Festival on April 14 is also not to be missed.
+The annual historic Nolensville Buttercup Festival in April is also not to be missed.
 This spring event offers food, games, and art vendors dotted along Nolensville’s historic district.

 Ok, now I’m ready for some fresh air.
 Outdoor enthusiasts, what did I miss?